So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 Same thing for cleaning, right below it and then clean the carpets.

-So, yeah, we require the tenants among other things to obviously move all their stuff out, clean the house, and then also clean the carpets basically to return the property in the same condition that it was given to them in.
+So, yeah, we require the residents among other things to obviously move all their stuff out, clean the house, and then also clean the carpets basically to return the property in the same condition that it was given to them in.

 So, it’s going to help give the house curb appeal, basically, look like a new house.